Miguelo0098/dont-know-dev/src/content/blog/how-to-build-blog-with-astro.md

 ## Conclusion

 It is surprisingly simple to build stuff with Astro.
 There are no limits to what you can do with it.
 The docs are very well structured and provide a lot of guides, resources, and API references.
-I'll use it more often in the future to build apps.

 You can check the source code on its [GitHub repo](https://github.com/Miguelo0098/dont-know-dev).